- a thematic guide to Britain

 Paying in cash

-However, there are always places that do not
+However, there are always a few places - not many

 accept plastic cards - for instance small shops, small restaurants,

-market stalls, parking meters, and so on, so visitors to Britain will
+market stalls, old parking meters, and so on, so visitors to Britain

 need to have some pounds and pennies available.